PoisotLab/manuscript-template/README.md

 in detailed in the Appendix 1.
 Did we mention this system handles supplementary material?
 It does.

+The *actual* typesetting logic is handled by another repository, which is located at **https://github.com/PoisotLab/manuscript-typesetter**.
+If you don't feel like running foreign code on your repo, you are absolutely right.
+This is why the GitHub action file associated to this template will specify which release will be downloaded, and so you can inspect what the typesetting steps are doing.
+In short: they convert the bibliography into a CSL JSON, reformat the metadata so they are usable with pandoc templates, downloads a whole bunch of binaries to do the typesetting (as well as the TeX Gyre fonts we use), and then return everything as a compressed file, which is then deployed using GitHub pages.

 The core bit of configuration is the `metadata.json` file, which handles information about authorship, affiliations, the abstract, keywords, etc. All documents will be deployed to `gh-pages` *only* on push events from the `main`